CCQC/Quax/README.md

 print(hessian)
 ```

+We use the Psi4 Python API for loading in the molecule, the charge, multiplicity, etc.
 Full derivative tensor computations may easily run into memory issues.
 For example, the two electron integrals second derivative tensor used in the above computation
 for _n_ basis functions and _N_ cartesian coordinates at derivative order _k_ contains _n_<sup>4</sup> * _N_<sup>k</sup> double precision floating point numbers, which requires a great deal of memory.
 Not only that, but the regular two-electron integrals and the two-electron integral _gradient_ tensor are also held in memory.